33 of the Best Summer Jobs for Teens

 Love ‘em or hate ‘em, the following jobs are summer staples for teens.

-How to get these jobs: Visit websites and look for application instructions, or walk into the stores, restaurants and movie theaters and ask about open positions.
+How to get these summer jobs: Visit websites and look for application instructions, or walk into the stores, restaurants and movie theaters and ask about open positions.
 If someone hands you a paper application, be ready to fill it out right away; have your social security number memorized and carry copies of your resume — and a pen — with you.

 Stock shelves, help customers find merchandise and ring them up at checkout.
 These jobs often come with a nice employee discount, so look for retail gigs at your favorite stores.